 Insider tip: No matter where in the world you’re cruising, you won’t miss the big game at the Craft Social Bar.
 Along with big-screen TVs, it has more than 40 beers and ciders on the menu and upscale comfort foods, such as Kobe beef sliders and truffle fries.

-What you’ll pay: From $789 per person (double occupancy) for a seven-night western Caribbean cruise in March 2022 from Fort Lauderdale.
+What you’ll pay: From $1,648 per person (double occupancy) for a seven-night Norwegian Fjords cruise in June 2022 from Amsterdam.

-Launching next: Sister ship Celebrity Beyond debuts in April 2022.
+Launching next: Sister ship Celebrity Beyond debuts this month.
 Onboard, dine at a globally focused restaurant created by world-renowned chef Daniel Boulud.

 Scarlet Lady, Virgin Voyages

 Hip, flashy and certainly innovative — think tattoo parlor and late-night pool parties — best describes the first ship in the new Virgin Voyages fleet, the 2,770-passenger Scarlet Lady.
 With only those 18 and older allowed onboard, adults-only gets interpreted in interesting ways, such as naughty signage.
 Cleverly designed standard cabins come with beds that turn into sofas by day, and those with balconies feature a swinging hammock chair.
 The ship shines most on the dining front, with top-flight restaurants (no extra fees involved) replacing the standard dining rooms on other ships.
 The most extravagant option: The Test Kitchen, with a five-course tasting menu featuring various palate pleasers (eggs and caviar served in a smoking orb, for example) that come with a detailed description of ingredients and how chefs created the dishes.
 Entertainment goes way beyond typical show productions, such as a loud video- and dance-driven dance party that keeps everyone on their feet.